How to Spend One Day in Cordoba | The Perfect Itinerary

 A decorative alcove with a tiled wall, featuring intricate patterns reminiscent of one day in Cordoba, and a carved stone arch.
 The foreground displays a water basin filled with yellow and pink flowers.
 Lush greenery frames the scene, adding a touch of nature.

-A hidden gem of Cordoba to visit is the gorgeous Casa Andalusí, a traditional moorish house and museum.
-Despite its smaller size, there are plenty of artifacts and beauties to admire – including courtyards, ancient coins, books, and a model of paper making machines.
-If you are lucky, you’ll even get to see the cutest resident of this house, a turtle!🐢
+Despite its small size, there are plenty of details to admire, including courtyards, ancient coins, books, and a model of historic paper-making machines.
+If you’re lucky, you may even get to see the cutest resident of the house: a turtle. 🐢

 Visit the Cordoba Synagogue